-- 5.1 The whole site is designated as an area Tree Preservation Order (TPO) - 5.2 As the changes to the site, including tree felling, would be considered as a planning application, it would not be subject to the Forestry Act (1967), in regard to requiring a felling license.
+- 5.1 The site is not designated to be of special merit and the trees are not afforded any statutory protection. - 5.2 As the changes to the site, including tree felling, would be considered as a planning application, it would not be subject to the Forestry Act (1967), in regard to requiring a felling license.